irmowan/ai-chat-navigator/README.md

 ## Usage

-1. Open any ChatGPT conversation at https://chatgpt.com
+1. Open any supported AI chat platform (ChatGPT, Copilot, or Gemini)
 2. The navigation sidebar will appear on the right side
 3. Click any query in the sidebar to jump to that message
 4. Use the search box to filter queries